etcd-io/etcd/README.md

 ### Building

-etcd is installed like any other Go binary.
+etcd is installed like any other Go (golang >= 1.1) binary.
 The steps below will put everything into a directory called etcd.

 ```
 mkdir etcd